SeikaHirori/Find-the-Missing-Media/README.md

 # Instructions

 1. Make sure Python is installed.
 If it isn't, [check Python's official guide on how to](https://wiki.python.org/moin/BeginnersGuide/Download)!

 1. Download the zip, which is found in the releases page ([here](https://github.com/SeikaHirori/checkAllPhotos/releases)).
 Download the latest release under "Assets"

 1. Extract the files from the downloaded zip file to the desktop. [^1]

 1. Open a terminal to the extracted folder.
     - We will be using this for the rest of the session.

 1. Create a virtual environment (venv) by running the command [^2]:
     `python3 -m venv venv`

 1. Run the environment by using the command[^3]:
     `source venv/bin/activate`

 1. Install the required library by running:
     `pip install -r requirements.txt`

 1. Now, move the photos and videos in the folder "_media"

 1. Run the command:
     `python3 main.py`

 1. Enter the first IMG's digit
     - Ex: If the first/smallest IMG is "IMG_0038", type and enter "38"

 1. Enter the last IMG's digit
     - Ex: If the last/largest IMG is "IMG_0090", type and enter "90"

+1. If successful, check the "_excel" folder and view the newly created xlsx (Microsft Excel) spreadsheet.
+    -

 # Additional Information